History of Evansville, Indiana: Twenty-first century

 As the twenty-first century began, Evansville continued in a steady pace of economic diversification and stability.
 In 2000 Vectren was formed as a merger of two utilities and located in downtown Evansville, ensuring thousands of jobs would remain in the area.
 Berry Plastics and Old National Bank also grew substantially in the early 21st century.
 This growth resulted in dramatic changes to Evansville's riverfront in just 15 years, with a brand new Tropicana casino facility and new corporate headquarters for Vectren and Old National Bank.

 On November 6, 2005, an F3 tornado struck the Evansville area and killed 25 people.
 The tornado began in Kentucky and crossed the Ohio River.
 It struck Ellis Park Racecourse, East Brook Mobile Home Park, and then Newburgh, leaving a path of destruction for more than 40 mi.
 Nearly $85 million in damage was done.
 Following the Evansville Tornado of November 2005, the coordinating officer for the Federal Emergency Management Agency noted, "I don't think I've ever seen a community of people come out so quickly to help each other.
 All communities come together after a disaster, but this one is exceptional."

 A push to revive downtown activity continued into the twenty-first century as well.
-Numerous residential lofts and condominiums were constructed downtown and in 2011 a new indoor arena opened - the Ford Center - with a seating capacity of 11,000.
+Numerous residential lofts and condominiums were constructed downtown and in 2011 a new indoor arena opened – the Ford Center – with a seating capacity of 11,000.

 On August 10, 2022, there was a large house explosion, killing three people and damaging dozens of nearby homes; the ATF investigated the cause.

+Several important cultural influences have arisen from Evansville, such as the annual West Side Nut Club Fall Festival, along with Kyle Starks, a famous comic-book writer and illustrator.